-We run fun, informal workshops every Sunday evening from 7pm at The Ypod Centre, Chobham Road, Woking, GU21 6JD.
+We run fun, informal workshops every Sunday evening from 6pm to 8pm at Woking Leisure Centre.
 You’re guaranteed a friendly welcome.

 Run by professional actors and directors, our workshops are designed to engage, challenge and educate.

 The format of workshops varies according to the theme.
 Improvisation is used heavily throughout and there are weeks where members may be asked to bring prepared monologues or scenes.
 Or we may focus on a particular stage technique and exercises.

 If you’d like to come and visit please complete our visitor form.

 Improvisation, or impro, is an important skill.
 It builds self-confidence not just in theatre but in life.
 That’s why improvisation is the backbone of many of our workshops.

 The informal nature of improvisation works particularly well in a workshop environment as it enables everyone to get involved without any preparation.